Gauḍa (city): Bengal Sultanate

 Gauda was widely known as Gaur during the Bengal Sultanate.
 The founder of the sultanate, Shamsuddin Ilyas Shah, was Delhi's governor in Satgaon.
 Ilyas Shah rebelled and overthrew Gaur's governor Alauddin Ali Shah in 1342.
 Ilyas Shah united the Bengal region into a separate independent state from Delhi in 1352.
 Pandua became the first capital of the sultanate.
 In 1450, Sultan Mahmud Shah of Bengal announced the transfer of Bengal's capital from Pandua to Gaur.
 The transfer was completed by 1453.
 Gaur served as the Bengali sultanate's capital for over one hundred years until 1565.

 Gaur was one of the most densely populated cities in the Indian subcontinent, with a population rivalling that of Fatehpur Sikri.
 The city had a citadel, a royal palace and durbar, many mosques, residences for aristocrats and merchants, and bazaars.
 Portuguese travellers left detailed and extensive accounts of Gaur.
 The Portuguese compared the affluence of the city with Lisbon.
 The royal palace was divided into three compartments.
 A high wall enclosed the palace.
 A moat surrounded the palace on three sides and was connected to the Ganges, which guarded the western side of the citadel.
 According to a contemporary Vaishnava poet, Sultan Alauddin Hussain Shah once saw a procession led by Sri Chaitanya on the opposite bank of the river.
 The first compartment in the north included the durbar.
 An inscription of Sultan Rukunuddin Barbak Shah mentions a fountain and water channel located halfway from the Dakhil Darwaza gate.
 The gate still stands today.
 According to the Portuguese and medieval Bengali poet Krittibas Ojha, the road from the Dakhil Darwaza to the durbar had nine well-guarded gates, of which two can still be identified today.
-The second compartment was the living quarter of the Sultan which was adorned with glazed tiles of various colours.
+The second compartment was the living quarters of the sultan, which was adorned with glazed tiles of various colours.
 The third compartment was the harem.
-Many artefacts have been recovered from the palace grounds, including enamelled bricks and Chinese porcelain.
+Many artifacts have been recovered from the palace grounds, including enamelled bricks and Chinese porcelain.
 In 1521, a Portuguese visitor saw Sultan Nusrat Shah enjoying polo being played on the plains below the citadel.
 Gaur was the center of regional politics.
 The deposed Arakanese king Min Saw Mon was granted asylum in Gaur.
-The Sultan of Bengal dispatched a military expedition from Gaur to achieve the Reconquest of Arakan.
+The Sultan of Bengal dispatched a military expedition from Gaur to achieve the Reconquest of Arakan, which were led by commander Paragal Khan and his son Chhuti Khan with prince Abdul Samad Zakir Shah.